CharlestonRobotics/ChIMP/tests/readme.md

 For this test, wire the Hall sensors directly to the Arduino.
 The red wire goes to 5V and the black to GND.
 The other three wires (signals A, B and C) will be connected to the Ardunino pins A0, A1 and A2 - the order does not matter.

-* Connect the Arduino to your computer and load the hall_test.ino sketch.
+* Connect the Arduino to your computer and load the [hall_test.ino sketch](https://github.com/CharlestonRobotics/ChIMP/blob/master/tests/hall_test/hall_test.ino).
 * Open the serial terminal.
-You will see 5 collmuns of numbers:
+You will see 5 collumns of numbers:
 The first three numbers make up the current hall sensor state.
 The fourth number is the counter of valid state transitions.
 On a healthy motor, this should increase by exactly 90 per rotation.
 The fifth number is the counter of invalid or 'illegal' state transitions.
 This should always be 0.